 - Time your creatine intake - It’s best to take creatine in the morning.

 - Don’t over imbibe - If you drink too much, you’ll lose all health benefits and risk getting dehydrated when creatine levels are increased.

 Taken in excess, both alcohol and creatine can pose a health risk.

-Creatine is beneficial for muscle building, and it can give you an energy boost for high-intensity training.
+High-quality creatine HCL supplements are beneficial for muscle building, and it can give you an energy boost for high-intensity training.